AJ-Wuu/HPC/README.md

         2. Use with if-then-else statements
     3. Note: when your prediction is wrong you have to discard the [micro]instruction[s] executed speculatively and take the correct execution path
 ### Multiple-Issue
+* Superscalar == a chip that can do multiple-issue
 * A multiple-issue processor core has the hardware chops to issue more than one instruction per cycle
 * On average, more than one instruction is processed by the same core in the same clock cycle
 * Static multiple-issue: predefined, doesn’t change at run time